aleksejspopovs/ponydraw/README.markdown

 Overview
 ========

-PonyDraw is an online multiuser WebSockets based drawing application.
+PonyDraw is an online multiuser WebSockets-based drawing application.
 The key feature of PonyDraw is support for many layers, just like in any professional drawing application.

+PonyDraw is licensed under MIT License, which allows you to do pretty much anything you want to and only requires you to keep original attribution and license text.
+See LICENSE for more info.

 Features
 ========

 - support for many drawing rooms (creatable by users themselves) with no limit on the amount of users in a room
 - support for multiple layers in a room
 	- layers protect you work from vandals, while still allowing random people to join and draw together with you